-We are looking for a recent university or college graduate with a desire to learn and dig in on a diverse portfolio of strategy, engagement, and communications projects.
+We are looking for university graduates with a desire to learn and dig in on a diverse portfolio of public strategy, engagement, and communications projects.
 To succeed you will need an entrepreneurial sensibility, the stamina required by a start-up, and a hard-to-rattle Swiss Army Knife ability to muck-in wherever necessary to get a job done.

-The right candidate will have a special mix of skills that combines a keen eye for detail, a warm demeanour that puts people at ease, and a passion for research, writing, and learning.
+The right candidates will have a special mix of skills that combines a keen eye for detail, a warm demeanour that puts people at ease, and a passion for research, writing, and learning.

-In your role you will frequently pivot from one meeting to the next to support our directors, while taking calls from citizen participants and preparing and proofing documents before they head out the door.
+In your role you will frequently pivot from one meeting to the next to support our directors, while taking calls from citizen participants, conducting research, and preparing and proofing documents before they head out the door.
 You should be comfortable in a fast-paced environment and be able to keep your focus amid inevitable distractions.

 We prize candidates who demonstrate:

 An interest in politics and public policy, and a strong ethical and democratic instinct

 A desire to work across a range of policy areas — from criminal justice to land use, from health care to transportation